-I traveled to Kearney, Nebraska, from Omaha for an ecotourism symposium this summer.
+I traveled to Kearney, Nebraska, from Omaha for an ecotourism symposium.
 It was my first time to the Cornhusker state, and I must say I was incredibly enamored with the beautiful scenery.

 Nebraska was not only impressive, but it also tugged at my heartstrings due to its friendly people, stunning landscape, and animal sightings everywhere we went.
 There are so many places to go and see, but here are things you must do in Nebraska.

 1. Eat at Twisted Fork

 Sink your teeth into one of the best dishes in the Midwest at Twisted Fork, a funky little joint in Omaha’s historic Old Market district.
 Comfort food and genius creations dot the eclectic menu with Chicken Fried Bacon being one that will knock your socks off!

 Picture this: a plate of wide rashers browned from frying with delicious, juicy, bold pork flavor and a side of peppercorn white gravy for dipping.
 Sorry, you can’t see my eyes rolling in the back of my head.
 Pair the decadent Chicken Fried Bacon with an icy Margarita, a glass of wine, or fun mule creation.

-#2 Drink Nebraska Craft Beer at Kinkaider Brewing Company
+2. Drink Craft Beer at Kinkaider Brewing Company

 One of the tastiest breweries I’ve found in the United States is in Broken Bow, Nebraska.
 The Kinkaider Brewing Company makes incredible craft beers, IPAs, and porters.
 Their bottled beer has super cool labels featuring eye-catching artwork.
 Kinkaider’s taproom is welcoming and doesn’t make us newbies feel intimidated.

 After years of only drinking a handful of Bud Lights (I’m an American, who can blame me?), I fell in love with the porters and stouts at Kinkaider Brewing thanks to a special meal/beer pairing I attended.
 Devil’s Gap Jalapeño Ale is the best-seller.
 Kinkaider Brewing also makes a fantastic sour beer called Snozzberry Sour.
 This brewery serves excellent food such as Pub Mac and Cheese, flatbreads, wings, and burgers as well as offering housemade root beer as a drink alternative.
 Kinkaider has locations in Lincoln and Grand Island, too.

 3. Admire the Sandhills